-Generally, in small dogs dog adolescence generally lasts up to when the dog reaches 18 to 24 months, while in large dogs it can linger around up to when the dog is 36 months old.
+Generally, in small dogs dog adolescence lasts up to when the dog reaches 18 to 24 months, while in large dogs, like the German shepherd, the teenager phase can linger around up to when the dog is 36 months old.

 "Adolescence is the phase where nature demands that they learn to make decisions themselves based on their own reasoning.
 "Because I said so" is no longer good enough.
 They are biologically pushed to separate themselves from their parents and to do things their own way.
 It isn't rebellion.
 It's Nature." ~Melissa Alexander